20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 1. inv/status - not calculating based on parts_per_technology or
+2. inv#receive_supplies is not good, math is bad, not showing "counted" items

 3. JQuery registration form validations (use global .has-errors css, see user#edit for good example)